Behind the Scenes Catering at Lyveden

 Ever wondered what happens behind the kitchen door at Lyveden?
 Well this blog will keep you informed of all the hard work our catering team get up to so they're ready to serve all the delicious goodies and treats each day.

 Opening for the new season we have a menu change - with the new tills we have much more scope to try out local recipes that we develop ourselves.
 First of these is part of our light lunch menu, served from 12.00-14.00, the Workers Nuncheon (not a typo!).
 This is a cheese scone, pot of chutney, piece of cheddar cheese, salad and celery sticks, what we might now call a Ploughman's.
 However the term ploughman's was introduced by the milk board after the Second World War as a way to encourage people to eat more cheese.
 Nuncheon has much earlier roots and means a light midday meal composed of bread cheese and beer.
 Well let's forget the beer and upgrade the bread to a cheese scone!

 Alongside our Lyveden inspired bakes, we have a selection of seasonal bakes and cakes.
-Our seasonal treats at the moment are Coconut and Pineapple cake, Carrot Cake, Marble Loaf and Chocolate Brownie.
+Our seasonal treats at the moment are Coffee Cake, Tea Soaked Fruit Cake, Chocolate Brownie and Bakewell Slice.

 As a conservation charity we have been working hard to reduce the amount of food waste that the tearoom produces and have started by tackling one of our biggest areas of waste; milk.

 Each pint of milk takes around 4 pints of water to produce so even reducing our milk wastage by a little can have far reaching environmental consequences.